Genesis Rabbah: The principle of division

 In the manuscripts, as well as in the editions, the sections are consecutively numbered.
 Many quotations in the Shulchan Aruch mention the passage of Genesis Rabbah by the number of the section.
 The total number of the sections, both in the manuscripts and in the editions, varies from 97 to 101.
 Nearly all the manuscripts and editions agree in counting 96 chapters.
 The principle of division followed in the sections of Genesis Rabbah was evidently that of the biblical text itself as fixed at the time of the compilation of this midrash, in accordance with the open and closed paragraphs (פתוחות and סתומות) in the Hebrew text of Genesis.
 There are separate sections in the midrash for almost all these sections as they are still found in Genesis, with the exception of the genealogical passages.
 But there are sections that bear evidences of relation to the Torah portions ("sedarim") of the Palestinian triennial cycle, and a careful investigation of these may lead to the discovery of an arrangement of sedarim different from that heretofore known from old registers.
 However, there are sections, especially in the beginning of the midrash, in which only one or a few verses at a time are expounded.
 The Torah portions of the customary one-year cycle are not regarded at all in the divisions of Genesis Rabba, neither are they marked in the best manuscripts or in the editio princeps of the midrash; the sections, therefore, can not be regarded as mere subdivisions of the sedarim, as which they appear in later editions of this midrash.

 Significance

 Genesis Rabbah is the first recorded rabbinic commentary on Sefer Breishit, the Book of Genesis.
 It is also the first collection of majority aggadic (non-legal) midrash, as compared to previous midrashic compilations that were primarily concerned with halakhah (law).
 It is a foundational text for subsequent Jewish interpretations of the Book of Genesis.

 Genesis Rabbah created a unique account of the Book of Genesis, and many of those stories, embellishments, and additions have become part of Jewish cultural transmission.
 Children and distinguished scholars alike are often exposed to and study its stories, which have become a part of Jewish culture itself.

 Scholars study Genesis Rabbah to gain insights into Rabbinic culture, the literary features of Rabbinic work (particularly of aggadah), the history of Jewish-Roman interaction, the history of Jewish-Greek philosophic interactions, and more.

+Genesis Rabbah was a significant text in the history of Jewish cosmological literature, paving the way for other texts to address this topic in more detail, such as the Seder Rabbah di-Bereshit.